-Child abuse is an epidemic that can happen anywhere and to anyone.
-It occurs in several different forms including physical, emotional, verbal or mental abuse, sexual assault or neglect.
+Child abuse can happen anywhere and occurs in several different forms including physical, emotional, verbal or mental abuse, sexual assault or neglect.
 Everyone has a role to play in ensuring children are safe and protected.
 We encourage family members, neighbors, educators, caregivers and entire communities to recognize the signs below and report if a child is being abused or neglected.
 You can also download this one-page sheet with all the signs to help you recognize child abuse and neglect.

 Signs of Child Abuse and Neglect:

 Burns, cuts and bruises are visible signs of physical abuse.
 Explanations for these injuries may be unconvincing.

 Changes in behavior

 Abused children often appear anxious, aggressive, depressed, withdrawn or scared.
 Some may return to earlier behaviors such as wetting the bed or express an irrational fear of strangers or the dark.

 Abused children may display anxiety about leaving school or going somewhere alone with the abuser.